CFMTech/slides-osxp21/slides.md

  - API (Python)
    * dedicated to query and fetch your data
-   * works seemlessly with a local pytest-monitor database
+   * handle locals monitor databases as well!
 ---
 ##### About (2/2)

 Leverage pytest-monitor with 2 building blocks:

  - Server (REST)
-   * manage a dedicated storage (through REST API) to insert metrics
+   * manage a dedicated storage to insert metrics
-   * enable parallelism in your test session (xdist support)
+   * enable parallelism in your test session

 ---